LightFiLimited/lf-documentation/docs/sensors/BACnet.md

 (1) Object ID can be configured via LightFi Portal;

 (2) The Object Name field will depend on the device’s MAC Address.
 This value should start with "LightFi_MS1-".

 ## LightFi X1

 The X1 is a battery powered Passive Infrared (PIR) motion sensor, designed to detect binary desk or room occupancy.

-The sensor requires a configuration with a LightFi Base sensor in order to be visible on the BACnet network.

-This sensor will appear as a BACnet device on the BACnet network created by the BACnet router internal to the Base sensor.

 | Object Type   | Object ID | Object Name                      | Present Value                |